ColinIndieDev/CPLibrary/README.md

 `bool IsKeyReleased(int key);`
 > Return if key is released (once)

+`unsigned int GetCharPressed()`
+> Returns the current char pressed as a unsigned int

 `bool IsMouseDown(int button);`
 > Return if corresponding mouse button is held down